-A world free of breast cancer is University of Newcastle Professor John Forbes AM's aim, and with a number of pioneering breakthroughs credited with saving millions of women's lives over his 40 year career, he is well on his way to achieving his goal.
+A world free of breast cancer is Professor John Forbes AM's aim, and with a number of pioneering breakthroughs credited with saving millions of women's lives over his 40 year career, he is well on his way to achieving his goal.

-Named one of the 'hottest Top 10' researchers in the world in 2006 by Thomson Scientific, the international organisation that governs and oversees biomedical research publications, Professor Forbes has dedicated his life to reducing breast cancer mortality rates and improving the quality of life for women with the disease.
+Awarded the 2015 NSW Outstanding Cancer Researcher of the Year and named as one of "the world's most influential scientific minds" by Thomson Reuters in both 2014 and 2015 , Professor Forbes has dedicated his life to reducing breast cancer mortality rates and improving the quality of life for women with the disease.